 Maryland Employment of Minors Poster

-The Employment of Minors is a child labor law poster by the Maryland Department Of Labor, Licensing and Regulation.
+The Employment of Minors is a labor law posters poster by the Maryland Department Of Labor, Licensing and Regulation.
 This poster is mandatory for some employers, including employers of minors.

 This poster must be posted in a conspicuous place where all minor employees will see it.
-This poster describes the restrictions that minors have for working, how and where to apply for a work permit for a minor.
-This poster also lists areas of employment that are forbidden for all minors and areas of employment that minors of a certain age cannot work yet.
+It describes the restrictions that minors have for working, how, and where to apply for a work permit for a minor.
+This notice also lists areas of employment that are prohibited for all minors to work at and areas of employment that minors of a certain age cannot work yet.

 MD All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Maryland and Federal poster requirements by clicking here .